 The kind that strips power instead of feeding it.

-Ellie stood very still at the mic.
+Ellie stood very still at the microphone.

-A donor near the stage whispered, “Jesus.”
+A woman near the stage whispered, “Jesus.”

 “She gave me ideas,” he said.
 “We all traded lines back then.
 That’s how songs happen.”